Hero image for: Axios npm Incident: Phantom Dependency, RAT Dropper, and Supply-Chain Lessons

 • Maintainer-account takeover plus long-lived tokens can bypass pipeline-centric controls if publishing remains possible outside OIDC-bound flows.

-• Phantom dependencies—packages absent from upstream source but present in the published tarball—evade cursory package.json review.
+• Phantom dependencies—packages absent from upstream source but present only in the published tarball—evade cursory repo review and can slip past teams that never npm pack or diff registry metadata against Git.

 • postinstall scripts remain a high-leverage execution path on developer laptops and build agents.